fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/developers.rst

  * Extending Pydev **with Jython**: recommended if you want to add some editor-related action or something that does not need implementing some Eclipse extension-point.
  * Extending Pydev **in Java**: if you want something that won't map to an action, this might be the better way to go.

 To start in any of those approaches it might be worth taking a look at some Eclipse documentation, to try to grasp some of its concepts.
 One of the finest documentations for that is the `Eclipse FAQ`_.

 If you want to take the Jython approach, check out this article on how to do `jython scripting in pydev`_

+For supporting a new Python based language, the first step would be creating a grammar that can parse it while providing a Python like AST.
+See: `Pydev Grammar`_ for instructions on that.

 And that's it.
 If you have further doubts about how to code in pydev, direct your questions to the `pydev-code list`_ at sourceforge.